dppeykov/Docker/README.md

  - **can't be use in Dockerfile**, must be at **container run** - the format is as follows:
    - ... run -v /Users/user/stuff:/path/inside/the/container (Mac/Linux) --> host:container
    - ... run -v //c/Users/user/stuff:/path/inside/the/container (Windows) --> host:container
+ - **docker container run -d --name nginx -p 80:80 -v $(pwd):/usr/share/nginx/html nginx** - will create a nwe container listening on ports 80 on the host and the container, using the nginx, and mapping the current directory where the shell is ($(pwd)) to the /usr/share/nginx/html in the container